-Testing Services (proctored testing) are offered for LTU students who are unable to complete exams/quizzes during regularly scheduled class time.
+Testing Services (proctored testing) are offered for LTU students who are unable to complete in-person, paper exams/quizzes during regularly scheduled class time.
 To use this service, students should contact the AAC at least 48 hours in advance for an appointment time and a Testing Service Request form (to be completed by the instructor).
 We make every effort to accommodate student schedules.

 Self-Directed Study Groups help students take control of their study time to prepare for classes and exams.
 After initial training and facilitation by AAC staff, students direct the study group meetings by themselves.
 We provide space for meetings in the AAC, and tips on group communication and conflict negotiation.

-Study Skills Workshops help students learn basic skills such as listening, notetaking, test taking, effective reading of textbooks and literature, research, and time/stress management.
+Academic Skills Workshops help students learn basic skills such as listening, note taking, test taking, effective reading of textbooks and literature, research, and time/stress management.
 Speakers are also available to present overviews of AAC services and full workshops to campus groups.
 Individual study habit consultations can help students analyze their own study patterns and learn where and how to improve.